ibm-cloud-docs/discovery-data/backup.md

 ## Migrating Salesforce or JDBC crawlers
 {: #migrate-salesforce-jdbc}

+Complete this task if you are migrating a Salesforce or JDBC crawler from {{site.data.keyword.discoveryshort}} version 2.1.2 to 2.1.3 or from 2.1.2 to 2.1.4.
 You can configure your version 2.1.3 Salesforce or JDBC crawlers as they are in older versions by using the backup and restore scripts.
 {: shortdesc}

+If you back up your user data from version 2.1.3 and restore it on 2.1.4, your Salesforce or JDBC crawlers from version 2.1.3 are automatically migrated to 2.1.4.
+Therefore, you do not need to complete the following task if you want to migrate your Salesforce or JDBC crawlers from version 2.1.3 to 2.1.4.
+{: note}

 To migrate your Salesforce or JDBC crawlers, complete the following steps:

 1. Back up the user data of the older version of {{site.data.keyword.discoveryshort}} that you are migrating the data from.
-For more information about backing up user data, see [Backing up user data](/docs/discovery-data?topic=discovery-data-backup-restore#backup-user-data).
+For more information about manually backing up data, see [Backing up data manually](/docs/discovery-data?topic=discovery-data-backup-restore#backup-user-data).
 1. Enter the following command to log on to your {{site.data.keyword.discoveryshort}} cluster, replacing the `<>` and the content within with your OpenShift administrative console URL and login credentials:

    ```